Intermesh/groupoffice7-docs/docs/01_REST_API/01_Usage.md

 ## Data format
 Each controller usually works with a model.
 The model should be mentioned in the controller documentation.
 In this case it's the [User](http://intermesh.io/php/docs/class-GO.Core.Auth.Model.User.html) model.
-To see which properties the user has look it up in the API documentation and take a look at the magic properties.
+To see **which properties** the user has look it up in the API documentation and take a look at the **magic properties**.

 Note that some of the properties are read only like the primary key, className and validationErrors.
 You'll get an error if you try to set these.

-You can view a single user by doing a GET request to the route /auth/users/1.
+You can view a single user by doing a GET request to the route "/auth/users/1".
 This will return the user:

 ````````````````````````````````````````````````````````````````````````````````